hazelcast/hazelcast-hibernate/README.md

 ## Advanced Settings

-**Accessing underlying HazelcastInstance**

-If you need to access `HazelcastInstance` used by Hibernate `SessionFactory`, you can give a name to the `HazelcastInstance` while configuring Hazelcast.
-Then it is possible to retrieve the instance using `getHazelcastInstanceByName` static method of `Hazelcast`.

-Please refer to the <a href="http://docs.hazelcast.org/docs/latest-dev/manual/html-single/index.html##configuring-programmatically" target="_blank">Configuring Programmatically</a> to learn how to create a named Hazelcast instance.

 **Changing/setting lock timeout value of *read-write* strategy**

 You can set a lock timeout value using the `hibernate.cache.hazelcast.lock_timeout_in_seconds` Hibernate property.
 The value should be in seconds.
 The default value is 300 seconds.